nzzdev/Q-server/docs/rendering-info.md

 title: Rendering Info
 ---

 We use the term `rendering info` to describe the HTTP response from a request to _q-server/rendering-info/{id}/{target}_.
 This request is typically sent by a so called Q loader.
 Examples of Q loaders are the preview in Q editor or the browser based loader used in the [demo](https://q-demo.st.nzz.ch).
-The source for this browser based loader can be found here: [https://github.com/nzzdev/Q-loader-browser](https://github.com/nzzdev/Q-loader-browser).
+The source for this browser based loader can be found on Github: [nzzdev/Q-loader-browser](https://github.com/nzzdev/Q-loader-browser).

 ## Format
 Currently the only type of `rendering info` supported by the Q editor preview is a JSON like this: